 EDA systems and software development tools use a variety of file formats at different stages during the design process.
 Then these files are compiled to be delivered to manufacturing.
 There are invariably many file versions that must be managed.
 This includes work in progress and approved files that may need to be kept indefinitely.

 Some of the files are text, but others are binary.
-Since most version control systems are only capable of handling source code and text-only assets, a versioning tool must support more file types to be able to maximize design reuse.
+Since most data management tools are only capable of handling source code and text-only assets, your solution must support more file types to be able to maximize design reuse.

 This capability provides chipmakers with an immutable single source of truth for the entire electronics development and design process.
 When a system securely versions design files (i.e., analog and digital) and software files for tape-outs, all changes are tracked, traceable, and compliant.

 Secure and Share: Evolve Your IP Model to Maximize Reuse

 Learn how to conquer IP reuse and design reuse.
 Get the white paper for a complete overview.